osuosl/timesync-frontend-flask/docs/source/usage.rst

 -----------------

 To submit a time, click on :underline:`Submit Time`.
-After you're finished filling out the form, hit "Submit" to submit the time to TimeSync.
+After you're finished filling out the form, click "Submit" to submit the time to TimeSync.

 .. image:: _static/submit_time.png
     :alt: Example time submission